 After breakfast, visit the company Fagradalsbleikja, which has received high praise for its production of smoked trout.
 Continue to the Skaftafell National Park, passing by the Mýrdalssandur sandy plains and the enchanting and otherworldly appearing 200- year-old moss covered lava field of Eldhraun before arriving at the village Kirkjubæjarklaustur, a small but important community center.
 Continue further east passing by the Skeiðarársandur sandy plains on to the base of Vatnajökull, the biggest ice-cap in Iceland (and in Europe for that matter).
 There will be a possibility for a short hike.
 Continue eastwards to Jökulsárlón glacier lagoon and enjoy a mystical boat tour among its towering icebergs.
 Return to hotel in Vik area and dinner at the hotel.
 Meals: Breakfast, Dinner

 After breakfast, transfer to visit Þingvellir National Park, the site of the ancient parliament and Iceland’s most renowned picturesque spot.
 Discover where the oldest, still active national parliament was founded in 930.
 The park is also of great geological interest: see exactly where the earth is splitting apart!
 Continue to a horse and greenhouse farm.
 We will be welcomed by a 15 minute horse show and then have a chance to chat with the family and learn about their horses.
 We´ll also visit their greenhouses where they cultivate tomatoes all year around using geothermal heating and during the long winter nights also electricity.
 Light lunch included.
 Continue to visit the Gullfoss waterfall (the Golden Waterfall), one of Iceland’s most famous waterfalls and Geyser hot spring area.
 Enjoy the regular eruptions of Strokkur hot spring, which come every 5-10 minutes.
 On the way back to Selfoss, visit a cattle farm.
 Return to Selfoss hotel for overnight and dinner.
 Meals: Breakfast, Lunch, Dinner

 Breakfast at hotel.
 Stop at the Blue Lagoon for a warm farewell bath ($150 per person including transfers).
-Depart to airport for direct flight to Chicago.
+Depart to airport for direct flight to Minneapolis.
 Please book connecting flight at least 3 hours after arrival (ca. 9pm) to allow time to pass through customs.
 Trump Tours is happy to provide a quote for add-on air from your desired gateway.
 Meals: Breakfast, Meal On Plane

 7 nights in superior tourist class accommodations.